How to Grow Kohlrabi Micro Greens or Baby Greens Indoors

 Kohlrabi, or German turnip, is usually grown for its edible bulbous stem base, but it can also be grown indoors as micro greens (or slightly larger baby greens), even in winter and fall.
 Kohlrabi micro greens — if you don't already know — refer to young kohlrabi seedlings that are harvested just a few weeks after sowing when they are around 1 to 2 inches tall.
 Kohlrabi micro greens are easy to grow indoors in containers, and they can be used to add flavor, texture, and visual appeal to mixed salads.
 Although green kohlrabi varieties produce equally delicious microgreen crops, the Purple Vienna variety is preferred by many indoor gardeners.
 Purple Vienna yields medium to dark green leaves with stems that range from whitish purple to medium purple in color.
 To grow your first crop of kohlrabi microgreens (or baby greens) indoors, follow these steps:

-- Step 2.
+Step 2.
 Soak the kohlrabi seeds of your choice in a clean bowl filled with cool water for up to 24 hours.
-Soaking kolhrabi seeds before planting will hasten germination.
+Soaking kohlrabi seeds before planting will hasten germination.

 Step 3.
 Pour nutrient-rich potting soil into a container with drainage holes.
 Fill it up to half an inch of the rim of the container.
 Scatter pre-soaked kohlrabi seeds evenly over the entire soil surface.
 If you see any seed clusters, use a fork to spread them out.
 Finally, sprinkle a little moist soil on top of the sown seeds.